7RU7H/Archive/Hardening/Linux-Hardening.md

 [AppArmor](https://apparmor.net/): *"AppArmor is an effective and easy-to-use Linux application security system.
 AppArmor proactively protects the operating system and applications from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited.
 AppArmor supplements the traditional Unix discretionary access control (DAC) model by providing mandatory access control (MAC).
 It has been included in the mainline Linux kernel since version 2.6.36 and its development has been supported by Canonical since 2009."*

+[AppArmor](https://www.apparmor.net/) can be used for more granular control over processes and their host and network access
 ```bash
 aa-status
 sudo journalctl -fx
 ```

+## SELinux

+[SELinux](https://github.com/SELinuxProject) can be used for more granular control over processes and their host and network access

 ## Softblock wifi and bluetooth